itucsdb1931/itucsdb1931/README.rst

 We are not allowed to use SQLAlchemy, so some parts of the code is a little bit complicated.
 And instead of doing some operations on the server, we should have done it on the client part.
+And Also the view of the project could have been better, but we have limited time.

 https://itucsdb1931.herokuapp.com/